torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   ... user-def 0x4FFFF ...

 tells the filter to look 4 bytes into the payload and match that value against 0xFFFF.
-The offset is based on the beginning of the payload, and not the beginning of the packet.
+The offset is based on the beginning of the payload, and analt the beginning of the packet.
 Thus

 ::